blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Spaces/CIE 1931 XYZ Colour Space.md

 This model was based of the [[CIE 1931 RGB Colour Space]].
 This allows representing all hues of the RGB colour space in the 2-dimensional xyY coordinates derived from XYZ tristimulus values.

-The XYZ coordinate system was deliberately designed so that the Y parameter is also a measure of the [[Lightness]] of the colour.
-This is also called the xyY colour space for the same reason.
+The XYZ coordinate system was deliberately designed so that the Y parameter is also a measure of the [[lightness]] of the colour.

 The [[White Point]] of this colour space is at (1/3, 1/3) in xyY chromaticity diagram.